 Companies in these clusters are looking outside their industries for ideas as well.
-They are fostering and funding hubs, bringing together associations, start-ups, and/or academic partnerships to further innovate and support their decarbonization agenda.33
+They are fostering and funding hubs, bringing together associations, start-ups, and/or academic partnerships to further innovate and support their decarbonization agenda.

 Oil, gas and power providers can create new, compelling profitable propositions for their industrial customers.
 They have a strong competitive advantage because they have already scaled renewables and deployed CCUS.
-This drives value from scale and shared infrastructure; in fact, our analysis shows that CCUS, together with further carbonmanagement solutions34 present a revenue opportunity of more than \$250 billion by 2035.35 of oil, gas and power providers believe their industrial and logistics customers are willing to enter into long-term decarbonization partnerships.
+This drives value from scale and shared infrastructure; in fact, our analysis shows that CCUS, together with further carbonmanagement solutions present a revenue opportunity of more than \$250 billion by 2035.